Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: Introduction

-In this study, we aim to push the boundaries by demonstrating that an {\it Ansatz} exclusively reliant on neural networks enables us to achieve unprecedented accuracy in solving the challenging Shastry-Sutherland model.
+Here, we aim to push the boundaries of this approach by demonstrating that an {\it Ansatz} exclusively reliant on neural networks enables us to achieve unprecedented accuracy in solving the challenging Shastry-Sutherland model.
 This model poses a particularly demanding problem in the realm of highly-frustrated magnetism, and our approach facilitates the extraction of its intricate physical properties.
-Specifically, we use an architecture based on Transformer~\cite{vaswani2017,dosovitskiy2021} which has already proven to be extremely accurate for frustrated Heisenberg models in one and two dimensions~\cite{viteritti2023,rende2023,diluo2023,czischek2023}.
+Specifically, we use an architecture based on Transformer~\cite{vaswani2017,dosovitskiy2021} which has already proven to be extremely accurate for models in one and two dimensions~\cite{viteritti2023,rende2023,diluo2023,czischek2023}.
 However, in this work, we incorporate the Transformer architecture in an innovative framework where the deep neural network is employed as a map from the space of the physical spin configurations to an abstract space, where the determination of the low-energy properties of the systems is simplified.
 This approach mirrors the {\it representation learning} that is central to the success of modern deep learning~\cite{bengio2014}.
-Carrying out simulations on $L\times L$ clusters with periodic-boundary conditions, we show that there exists a small, but finite, region in the phase diagram in which both the antiferromagnetic and plaquette order parameters vanish in the thermodynamic limit (see Fig.~\ref{fig:phase_diag}).
+Carrying out simulations on clusters with periodic-boundary conditions, we show that there exists a small, but finite, region in the phase diagram in which both the antiferromagnetic and plaquette order parameters vanish in the thermodynamic limit (see Fig.~\ref{fig:phase_diag}).
 As a result, this region is consistent with the existence of a spin-liquid state.
+Another original contribution of this work is to define a suitable modification of the ViT architecture to treat excited states at finite momenta.
+This approach lends support to the existence of a {\it gapless} spin liquid.